A Cryptocurrency Beginner’s Guide for those who want to succeed.

 - No limits

-In the case of using crypto-currencies for transactions, there’s no boundaries.
+In the case of using crypto-currencies for transactions, there are no boundaries.
 For example, the sender and receiver can be in different parts of the world but you can still transfer funds without any issues.
 In addition, transactions between countries are very easy in the case of crypto-currencies since no central bank controls them.

 - No chargebacks